samayo/country-json/README.md

 ### Contribution
 Feel free to send a PR to fix, update or add new entry anytime.
-For non-minor changes about country (ex: name, languages, city, independence date..), please include a source, if possible.
+For non-minor changes (ex: country: name, language, city, independence date..), please include a source, if possible.

 ### Resources
 - [Processing country-json data with ramda-cli](https://github.com/raine/ramda-cli/wiki/Cookbook#playing-around-with-countryjson-data)